Jusmejtr/SKbot/README.md

 # SK bot

-My project that i created during high school in my free time for my discord server.
+My project, which I created during high school in my free time for my Discord server.

-Discord bot was made with Node.js
+The Discord bot was made with JavaScript on Node.js.

+Bot currently running on discord.js v14.
+Newly supports some slash command but not many.

 Functions: